A Wish

 1. What does the poet wish for in the first stanza?

-The poet desires to have a home beside a hill surrounded by all the wonderful and beautiful sight and sounds of natures.
+The poet desires to have a home beside a hill surrounded by all the wonderful and beautiful sights and sounds of nature.

-The poet expects the swallow to twitter from its clay nest built under the thatch of his home.
+The poet expects to hear the swallow twitter from its clay nest, which it had built under the thatch of his home.

 3. How does the poet describe the porch?

 The poet gives a picturesque description of the porch.
-The beautiful porch is overgrown with ivy .
-During spring time many fragrant flower blooms there.
+The beautiful porch is overgrown with ivy and many fragrant flowers bloom there during springtime.

-Here the pilgrim refers to the wanderer going to a pilgrimage maybe to the church in the village where the poet lives.
+The pilgrim refers to the wanderer who is going to a pilgrimage, maybe to the church in the village where the poet lives.